Probate Q&A Series

 • Registered or certified mail, return receipt requested, to the party’s last known address.
 The return receipt serves as proof.

-• Waiver of service when the party signs a written waiver.
+• Acceptance or waiver of service when the party signs a written acceptance or waiver.

 4. Verification Documents

-After service, file proof with the clerk before or at the hearing:
+After service, file proof with the clerk as required for the particular proceeding:

 • An affidavit of personal service sworn by the process server or individual who delivered the papers.